-The Bluebonnets Of Washington County Texas
+The Bluebonnets of Washington County Texas

-Washington County, located mid way between Austin and Houston, on U.S. 290, is known as “The Birthplace of Texas.”
+Washington County, located midway between Austin and Houston, on U.S. 290, is known as “The Birthplace of Texas.”
 The original town of Washington, located not far from the banks of the Brazos River, once held the title of state capital.
 It was here on March 2nd, 1836, that Sam Houston, along with fifty-nine other Texans, drafted and signed, the Declaration of Independence from Mexico, creating the Republic of Texas.

-There’s plenty of Texas history to be found in Washington County year round but spring here means wildflowers.
+There’s plenty of Texas history to be found in Washington County year-round but spring here means wildflowers.
 As the cold winter winds give way to warmer days Nature paints a masterpiece across this sprawling Texas landscape.
 All my life I’d heard about it, but had yet, to experience it.
 I had wanted to view this annual spring wildflower display, so much so, that it even had a place on my “Bucket List.”
 You know, the list of things you want to do before you kick the bucket.

 The week before I arrived, Washington County, celebrated a good two and a half inch drenching of badly needed rain.
 Stock tanks and ponds were still mere puddles even after the recent rain.
-Many almost completely dry.
-Texas has been suffering for some time from the affects of a serious drought.
+Many were almost completely dry.
+Texas has been suffering for some time from the effects of a serious drought.
 Many local residents expressed concerns about whether the wildflowers would “make a show.”
 But Mother Nature has a way of bouncing back even though we think she may not.

 The recent deluge of rain had turned the world green again.
 A drive along Farm Road 390 around Washington County was a visual delight.
 Pastures of lush grass, masses of bluebonnets, bright orange Indian paintbrush, and delicate pink primrose danced in the Texas wind.
 Speckled Longhorns, Black Angus, and creamy white Brahman cattle painted a picturesque watercolor as they grazed against the colorful backdrop.
 Each pasture was sprinkled with baby calves, napping, nursing and frolicking among the bluebonnets.

 It’s a piece of cake to navigate your way along a self-guided driving tour of Washington County’s, Bluebonnet Trails.
 Brochures with an easy to follow map can be found at many locations around the area.
 If you find you're on bluebonnet overload there are plenty of other items to put on your itinerary.
-You can stop at the Funky Art Café, or Must Be Heaven Sandwich Shoppe, in Brenham for great soups, sandwiches and delectable desserts.
+You can stop at the Funky Art Café, or Must Be Heaven Sandwich Shoppe, in Brenham for great soups, sandwiches, and delectable desserts.
 Take a tour of the Blue Bell Creameries, ice cream factory, and get a free dip of ice cream.

-For plant lovers you’ll want to visit the Chappell Hill Lavender Farm, Antique Rose Emporium, Martha’s Bloomers, and Ellison’s Greenhouses.
+For plant lovers, you’ll want to visit the Chappell Hill Lavender Farm, Antique Rose Emporium, Martha’s Bloomers, and Ellison’s Greenhouses.
 There are far too many unique and interesting shops, boutiques, galleries, and gift stores to mention.
 You’ll just have to force yourself to take a day to go shopping!

 I’d had a peaceful night’s sleep in Flora’s Room.
 Flora was the Roman goddess of flowers and spring.
 It seemed an appropriately odd twist of fate that of all the B & B rooms in Washington County, I should get Flora’s Room as my lodging while on my “Bucket List,” spring wildflower pilgrimage.